YuqinGuan/EITP40-finalProject/README.md

 TODO:

 - Filter to get rid of shadows?
+- Transform all output images to the same resolution (padding)
 - Remove red rectangles from output images
-- Should the output images be of equal resolution?
 - Then output images should also be converted into a dataformat like `.mat` or `.csv`

 # Conda Environment